-Fossil fuels are a limited resource that has allowed the development and sustenance of the current society, as we know it.
-However, its massive exploitation has led us to the current situation in which, as we all know, in a not very long period we will deplete the available oil reserves.
+Fossil fuels are a finite resource that has enabled the development and sustenance of modern society as we know it.
+However, their massive exploitation has led to the current situation where, as we all know, within a not-too-distant period, we will exhaust the available oil reserves.

-What we could call the oil era reached its peak in 1970.
-At that time, for every barrel of oil (its energy equivalent), 200 barrels of oil were obtained.
+What we could call the oil era peaked in 1970.
+At that time, for every barrel of oil (its energy equivalent) invested, 200 barrels of oil were obtained.
 Currently, this figure has dropped to 20 barrels of oil for every barrel used.
-In the near future, it is expected that this figure will decrease even further, to 5 barrels per barrel used, at which point the exploitation of oil will begin to reach its profitability limit.
+In the near future, this number is expected to decrease even further, to 5 barrels per barrel used, the point at which oil exploitation will begin to reach its profitability limit.

-At that moment, as we say very close, it will be necessary to look for new sources of energy at a global level to maintain the current energy demands.
-If we want to establish a truly sustainable society, it is inevitable that these new sources are renewable and their exploitation is as respectful as possible to the environment.
-However, the first analysis to be carried out is, obviously, the energy capacity available from these sources in relation to global energy demand, in order to determine the real viability of the different alternatives.
+At that moment, as we say, very close, it will become necessary to seek new energy sources globally to maintain current energy demands.
+If we want to establish a truly sustainable society, it is inevitable that these new sources be renewable and their exploitation be as environmentally friendly as possible.
+However, the first analysis to be made is, obviously, the energy capacity these sources have in relation to global energy demand, in order to determine the real viability of the different alternatives.

-Next, we present a list of the main sources of energy, with the maximum amount of energy that can be obtained from their exploitation:
+Below is a list of the main energy sources, with the maximum amount of energy that can be obtained from their exploitation:

 - Nuclear energy: 0.15 times global demand.